MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-text.md

   - PowerApps
 ---
 # Text function in PowerApps
-Formats a number or a date/time value for display as a string of text.
+Converts any value and formats numbers and date/time values as a string of text.

 ## Description
 The **Text** function formats a number or a date/time value based on one of these types of arguments: